sakinijino/minesweeper_rl/readme.md

 # --width: Environment grid width (Default from config.py)
 # --height: Environment grid height (Default from config.py)
 # --n_mines: Number of mines (Default from config.py)
+# --reward-win: Reward for winning the game (Default from config.py)
+# --reward-lose: Penalty for hitting a mine (Default from config.py)
+# --reward-reveal: Reward for revealing a safe cell (Default from config.py)
+# --reward-invalid: Penalty for clicking revealed cells (Default from config.py)
+# --max-reward-per-step: Maximum reward in one step (Default from config.py)
 # --seed: Random seed for reproducibility (Default: None)
 # --device: Training device ('auto', 'cpu', 'cuda') (Default: 'auto') - Use 'cuda' on Colab GPU
 # --vec_env_type: VecEnv type ('subproc', 'dummy') (Default: 'subproc')